prisma/specs/prisma-framework/Readme.md

 The Prisma Framework is a suite of independent tools and workflows to make working with data easier.
 The Prisma Framework is built to work across a variety of databases and programming languages.

 **Author's Note:** This specification is both a _draft_ and _forward-looking_.
-This spec was derived from an end-to-end prototype of throwaway code.
+This spec was derived from an [end-to-end prototype](https://github.com/prisma/reconnaissance).
 Engineering has not yet vetted the spec.
 The goals of this document are to start a constructive dialog between product and engineering, to provide a sharper picture of where we see the product going and to spread information across the organization of how the components of the Prisma Framework fit together.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Terminology](#terminology)
 - [Core Structures](#core-structures)